Deconvolution of arbitrary distribution functions and densities: Symmetrization of the deconvolution problem

-\section{Symmetrization of the Deconvolution Problem}
+\section{Symmetrization of the deconvolution problem}

-Symmetry is known to play a major role in many mathematical fields.
-The most frequently encountered examples are principal value integrals, with the partial sum operator in Fourier analysis, as a special integral of that kind.
-It is not difficult to verify the divergence of such integrals without symmetry \cite[see][\S2.3.2]{Pinsky2002}.
-The importance of a special kind of symmetry in the context of deconvolution will turn out in this section.
-In before, we show that (\ref{nastyquotient}) always can be transformed to a quotient of two c.fs., whose denominator ranges the unit interval.
-For this, we let $\eta \sim F_\eta$ and $\doteps \sim F_\doteps$ be two arbitrary independent random variables, with $0 \leq \Phi_\doteps \leq 1$, i.e., $\doteps$ is symmetric.
-We remark that a symmetric c.f., conversely, is \textit{not} necessarily non-negative.
-Consider, for instance, the uniform distribution on $[-1,1]$, with c.f. $t^{-1} \sin(t)$.
-Now, it is not a restriction to assume that the c.f. of the error variable $\varepsilon$ admits the factorization
+Symmetry plays a key role in many mathematical fields.
+The most frequently encountered examples are principal value integrals, with the partial sum operator in Fourier analysis as a special integral of that kind.
+It is not difficult to verify the divergence of such integrals without symmetry (see $\S$2.3.2 in \cite{Pinsky2002}).
+The importance of some kind of symmetry in the context of deconvolution will turn out in this section.
+In before, we show that a probability measure always can be transformed to a probability measure with a symmetric c.f. that ranges the unit interval.
+Notice that a general symmetric c.f. is not necessarily non-negative.
+Consider, for instance, the uniform distribution on $[-1,1]$, with c.f. $t \mapsto t^{-1} \sin(t)$.